In this article, our experts take a look at what the future of speech recognition look likes.

-Voice recognition software has taken major leaps in the past few years.
+Over the years, speech recognition software has taken major leaps.
 It was only a decade ago when not many of us knew about it.
 Today, we have grown fond enough to assume that it is pretty difficult to live without it.
 From cell phones to healthcare, it is used pretty much everywhere in the modern day.

 It has become part of our daily lives.
 Doctors are using this software to transcribe medical documents and making their work efficient.
 Lawyers are using it for voice recognition while other people are using it to assist them in their routine-based tasks.